 7. “We tested for special education and he didn’t qualify!”

 Schools generally cannot justify using federally allocated money to help struggling students until they have fallen far behind their peers in quantifiable ways.
 However, some students with dyslexia will not fall this far behind for years!
 While schools are waiting to essentially “build a case” that a student needs additional resources, that child is failing to receive the specialized instruction needed to master reading during the critical early education period.

-If you suspect that your child may be slipping through these cracks, I recommend you use this free screener we’ve developed, then call us at 1-888-461-3343 to talk about additional assessment and treatment options.
+If you suspect that your child may be slipping through these cracks, I recommend you use this free dyslexia screener we’ve developed, then contact us to talk about additional assessment and treatment options.

 Since 2003, Tori has been a committed special educator, working as an elementary special education teacher.
 Her drive to improve outcomes for her students with dyslexia led her to the Neuhaus Education Center, where she was trained in Orton-Gillingham the summer after her first year of teaching.
 "I was so frustrated as a first year teacher, not knowing how to meet my students' needs.
 I spent the entire summer learning about dyslexia and was thrilled by my students' progress the next year!"
 Since then, she has used the method in English and Spanish with students in three states.
 In 2009, Tori completed her M.Ed. in Special Education at the Peabody College of Vanderbilt University, where she focused on educational strategies for students with learning disabilities.
 Tori joined the Lexercise team full-time in early 2014 after seeing students online for over a year.
 When she is not working, Tori loves to read, cook, garden, and spend as much time outdoors as possible.